DominikVincent/eventbasedcameras/CameraEvalTestSetup.md

 #### Celex
-For the Celex camera TODO
+For the Celex camera we also did not find any sensitivity slider.
+We instead changed the threshhold variable since it seemed to have similar effects.
+We recorded 50, 100, 150, 200 and 250.
+50 and 250 had massive issues however.

 ### Analysis